 Custom Built Car Registration in Ohio

 While it takes a lot of time and work to custom-build a car, the registration process for your masterpiece isn't nearly as complicated.
 You'll need to handle several tasks with the Ohio Bureau of Motor Vehicles (BMV).
 Before you're able to proceed with the OH BMV, you're going to need have your custom vehicle inspected by the Ohio State Highway Patrol.

-The BMV offers an information page about the required vehicle inspection your car will have to undergo.
+The Ohio BMV offers an information page about the required vehicle inspection your car will have to undergo.

-Follow the inspection process as follows:
+You must complete the inspection process as follows:

 - Visit your local deputy registrar's branch for an inspection application.
 Pay the required fee and get a receipt (you'll need to show the receipt at the inspection).

 - Original titles, receipts, or bills of sale for all components that were replaced or added to the vehicle.
-Receipts must be notarized if they're from private party sales.
+Receipts must be notarized if they're from private-party sales.

 Once the vehicle has passed the inspection, you'll be given the completed inspection form.
 Take this document with you to register your vehicle.